CSE-110-Group-29/Electric-Pomato/specs/adrs/021421-style-workflow.md

 2. The Airbnb style guide was chosen.
     - Same as ESLint, Airbnb is also the standard style guide to use.
     - It's also built in as an extension in ESLint, making it very easy to set up.
-    - This decision is mainly made by Andy, who has the most experience in these frameworks and styling guides.
+    - This decision is mainly made by Andy, who has the most experienced in these frameworks and styling guides.
+    - Although most of AirBnB's guide is very in depth, we mainly use it for naming convention, while we use the linter to help enforce a similar format on tabs, and function structure.
 3. No specific changes to the config file were made.